Feud: Spain

 In the Spanish Late Middle Ages, the Vascongadas was ravaged by the War of the Bands, which were bitter partisan wars between local ruling families.
 In the region of Navarre, next to Vascongadas, these conflicts became polarised in a violent struggle between the Agramont and Beaumont parties.
 In Biscay, in Vascongadas, the two major warring factions were named Oinaz and Gamboa.
 (Cf. the Guelphs and Ghibellines in Italy).
 High defensive structures ("towers") built by local noble families, few of which survive today, were frequently razed by fires, and sometimes by royal decree.

+Scotland

+The 1490 Massacre of Monzievaird marked the culmination of a violent blood feud between the Murray and Drummond families.
+While feuds were common in the Scottish Highlands at the time, the massacre was regarded as particularly notorious and sensational.

+Switzerland

+In the territory of present-day Switzerland, the feud (German Fehde) was a customary and broadly legitimate means of pursuing legal claims by force throughout the Middle Ages.
+Unusually, the right of feud was not confined to the nobility: burghers and peasants of all ranks waged feuds, often over property claims, and those lacking the means would contract knights of the lesser nobility, giving rise to a quasi-mercenary "feud service."
+Church-sponsored Peaces of God and the territorial peaces (Landfrieden)—of which the early pacts of the Old Swiss Confederacy were variants—gradually restricted feuding, and it was displaced as the cantons built up their territorial sovereignty and a monopoly of legitimate force.
+Although the Empire's Eternal Peace of 1495 banned the feud outright, the confederate cantons refused to recognize the associated Imperial Chamber Court; the right of blood revenge nonetheless persisted in parts of Switzerland into the 18th century.

 Samurai honours and feuds

 In Japan's feudal past, the samurai class upheld the honor of their family, clan, and their lord by katakiuchi (敵討ち), or revenge killings.
 These killings could also involve the relatives of an offender.
 While some vendettas were punished by the government, such as that of the Forty-seven Ronin, others were given official permission with specific targets.